skip to main content

 Case Competitions

-Case competitions are an opportunity for students to work in teams to analyze a problem specific to a case study, and strategically develop the best solution(s) within the case study guidelines by a certain date.
-Teams deliver presentations for judges and, these are great opportunities to hone your critical thinking skills, your presentation abilities, and looks great on your resume.
+Case competitions are an opportunity for students to work in teams to analyze a problem specific to a case study and strategically develop the best solution(s), within the case study guidelines, by a certain date.
+Teams deliver presentations for judges, who will decide the winner.
+These are great opportunities to hone your critical thinking skills and your presentation abilities, and the competition looks great on your resume.
 And there is typically prize money at stake as well!

 Teams of 3-5 members compete in 3 competitions during the event: